Counterfactual Learning of Stochastic Policies with Continuous Actions: Experimental Setup and Evaluation

 \paragraph{Synthetic potential prediction.} We introduce simple synthetic environments with the following generative process: an unobserved random group index~$g$ in~$\mathcal{G}$ is drawn, which influences the drawing of a context~$x$ and of an unobserved ``potential''~$p$ in $\mathbb R$, according to a joint conditional distribution $\mathcal P_{\mathcal{X},P|\mathcal{G}}$.
 Intuitively, the potential $p$ may be compared to users a priori responsiveness to a treatment.
 The observed reward~$-y$ is then a function of the context~$x$, action~$a$, and potential $p$.
 The causal graph corresponding to this process is given in Figure~\ref{fig:potential-scm}.

-Then, we generate three datasets (``noisymoons, noisycircles, and anisotropic'', abbreviated respect. ``moons, circles, and GMM'' in Table \ref{table:CCP_full} and illustrated in Figure \ref{fig:potential1}, with two-dimensional contexts on 2 or 3 groups and different choices of~$\mathcal{P}_{\mathcal{X}, P|\mathcal{G}}$.
+Then, we generate three datasets (``noisymoons, noisycircles, and anisotropic'', abbreviated respect. ``moons, circles, and GMM'' in Table \ref{table:CLP_full} and illustrated in Appendix \ref{appendix:synthetic_setup}, with two-dimensional contexts on 2 or 3 groups and different choices of~$\mathcal{P}_{\mathcal{X}, P|\mathcal{G}}$.

 The goal is then to find a policy $\pi(a|x)$ that maximizes reward by adapting to an unobserved potential.
 For our experiments, potentials are normally distributed conditionally on the group index, $p |g \sim \mathcal{N}(\mu_g, \sigma^2)$.
 As many real-world applications feature a reward function that increases first with the action up to a peak and finally drops, we have chosen a piecewise linear function peaked at~$a=p$ (see Appendix \ref{appendix:synthetic_setup}, Figure~\ref{fig:engineeringreward}), that mimics reward over the \DatasetName dataset presented in Section~\ref{sec:continuous-benchmark}.
 In bidding applications, a potential may represent an unknown true value for an advertisement, and the reward is then maximized when the bid (action) matches this value.
 In medicine, increasing drug dosage may increase treatment effectiveness but if dosage exceeds a threshold, secondary effects may appear and eclipse benefits~\citep{barnes1966drug}.